-After downgrading a network to turn the [RFC8138] compression off, the administrator SHOULD make sure that all nodes have converged to the to the "T" flag reset before allowing nodes that do not support [RFC8138] in the network (see caveats in Section 5.2).
+After downgrading a network to turn the [RFC8138] compression off, the administrator SHOULD make sure that all nodes have converged to the "T" flag reset before allowing nodes that do not support the compression in the network (see caveats in Section 5.2).

 It is RECOMMENDED to only deploy nodes that support [RFC8138] in a network where the compression is turned on.
-A node that does not support [RFC8138] MUST be used only as a leaf.
+A node that does not support [RFC8138] MUST only be used as a leaf.